lowRISC/opentitan/hw/ip/tlul/doc/dv/index.md

   When device receives a transaction, check if there is a same item in its queue and the item is allowed to be appeared out of order.
 * For d_channel, use same structure to check items from device to host.
 * If the transaction is unmapped, it won't be sent to any device.
 Host will return an error response with `d_error = 1`.
   Each host has a queue used only for unmapped items.
-It stores the unmapped item from a_channal, then compare it with the same source ID response received in d_channel.
+It stores the unmapped item from a_channel, then compare it with the same source ID response received in d_channel.

 Following analysis fifos are created to retrieve the data monitored by corresponding interface agents:
 * a_chan_host/device_name, d_chan_host/device_name: These fifos provide transaction items at the end of address channel and data channel respectively from host/device